Skip To Content

 Know the Risk Factors

 Floods can happen anywhere, even in areas that aren’t near lakes, rivers, or other bodies of water.
-Factors that increase flood risk include:
+Risk factors include:

 Consult FEMA Flood Maps

-FEMA flood maps show the relationship between your property and the areas with the highest risk of flooding.
+FEMA flood maps show the relationship between your property and areas with the highest flood risk.
 Mortgage lenders use them to determine insurance requirements.
 Flood maps also help communities develop strategies for reducing their risk.

 Assess Your Organization’s Risk

-Along with knowing your region’s flood risk, you should zero in on ways to protect at-risk assets.
-For example, make a plan to elevate equipment and move vehicles to higher ground if a flood threatens.
+Identify ways to protect at-risk assets, such as elevating equipment and moving vehicles to higher ground.
 This is also a good time to identify alternate routes for white and yellow fleet drivers.

 Protect People, Property, and Vehicles

-Flash floods can happen within a few minutes or hours of heavy rainfall or a dam or levee failure, according to the National Weather Service.
+Flash floods can happen within a few minutes of heavy rainfall or a dam or levee failure.
 Follow these tips to ensure your organization is ready to respond quickly.

 Before a Flood